HumanTree92/esx_advancedfuel/README.md

+# ABANDONING esx_advancedfuel
+* I will be Abandoning esx_advancedfuel.
+I need to focus more on getting my server ready.
+For the time being i recommend people to use [LegacyFuel](https://github.com/InZidiuZ/LegacyFuel) as it would have a much cleaner code then my script.
+When i get my Server up & running i might make a comeback to finish this.

 # About esx_advancedfuel:
 Advanced Fuel for ESX V1 Final or EXM - Edited/Made by Human Tree92 ([Velociti Entertainment Customs & Wiki](http://www.velocitientertainment.com/customs/))